signalfx/signalfx-python-tracing/README.md

-# Deprecation Notice
+> # :warning: Deprecation Notice

-:warning: **Please be advised this project is deprecated.
-Only critical security fixes and bugs will be provided.** :warning:
+> **The SignalFx Tracing Library for Python is deprecated for Python 3.6 and higher and will reach End of Support on December 17th, 2022.
+After that date, this repository will be archived and no longer receive updates.
+Until then, only critical security fixes and bug fixes will be provided.**
+>
+>Going forward, Python 3.6 or higher applications should use the [Splunk Distribution of OpenTelemetry

-We recommend using our [Splunk Distribution of OpenTelemetry Python](https://github.com/signalfx/splunk-otel-python) going forward, which offers the same capabilities and fully supports the OpenTelemetry standard.
+>Python](https://github.com/signalfx/splunk-otel-python), which offers similar capabilities and fully supports the OpenTelemetry standard.
+To learn how to migrate, see [Migrate from the SignalFx Python Tracing Library](https://quickdraw.splunk.com/redirect/?product=Observability&location=python.otel.repo.migration&version=current).

+---

 # SignalFx Tracing Library for Python